You are $75 away from free shipping

 Raise your legs by lifting your heels and standing on the balls of your feet.
 Then, lower your heels back down to the ground.
 Repeat as needed.

-Leg extensions are great for your glutes.
+Leg extensions are ideal for your glutes.
 Get kicking!

 Grab a yoga mat and position yourself so your hands are flat on the ground along with your knees and calves.